 I am privileged.
-The very reason why I can afford to be an entrepreneur is because I was born in the right place, at the right time and in the right family.
+The very reason why I can afford to be an entrepreneur is that I was born in the right place, at the right time and in the right family.

 Many people in the world, billions of brothers and sisters, work to survive.
 Whether their family and themselves eat today, depends on their work of the day.
 If they do not earn money, they do not eat.
 If they have nothing, there is no organized social safety net to make sure their family and themselves will be safe and healthy.
 Not earning money one day means being hungry, and being hungry can kill.